Astrophysics (Index)About

 A color index is analogous to a human's perception of color (thus the name) in the following manner: the wavelengths perceived as "blue" are also present when the colors "white" or "gray" are perceived.
 We perceive the color blue when the ratio of the intensity in the blue wavelengths to the others (red, green, etc.) is high.
 Like this, color indexes, being differences in magnitude, express ratios of the intensity of different wavelength-ranges.

-The color index reflects properties of the observed star, being generally unchanged by distance, making it a primary basis for analysis for stars too far for spectroscopy.
+The color index reflects properties of the observed star, being generally unchanged by distance, making it a primary basis for analysis of stars too far for spectroscopy.
 However, the observed color index can be affected by properties of intervening matter, such as reddening.
 This effect is quantified by the color excess (EB-V), which is a star's actual (intrinsic or normal) color index minus its observed color index.

 EB-V = (B-V)Observed - (B-V)Intrinsic